 Populations within species may vary in their germination responses along environmental variables as a consequence of local adaptations (Grassein et al., 2014; Kawecki & Ebert, 2004), for instance, by optimizing germination timing and rate to population-specific environmental conditions (Baskin & Baskin, 2014; Giménez-Benavides et al., 2007; Meineri et al., 2013; Satyanti et al., 2019).
 The selective pressures operating on such local adaptations may generally be expected to be high in alpine ecosystems due to harsh environmental conditions, topographically complex landscapes, and high microclimate variability (Scherrer & Körner, 2011).
 This environmental variability within the alpine habitats leads to high but spatiotemporally variable seedling mortality rates (Graae et al., 2018; Scherrer & Körner, 2011), which further suggests selection for locally adapted seed regeneration responses in alpine species (Giménez-Benavides et al., 2007; Kim & Donohue, 2013; Mondoni et al., 2009).
 While such local adaptions may increase the total range of conditionsunder which the species as a whole can survive, each locally adapted population tolerates a narrower range of conditions and can be vulnerable to climate change, especially if dispersal is low (Atkins & Travis, 2010; Valladares et al., 2014).
 Local adaptations could therefore confer a higher vulnerability to climate change of each population than inferred from the species-wide geographic distribution and climatic range (Atkins & Travis, 2010; Diamond & Martin, 2020; Peterson et al., 2018, 2019).

+Sentnces to recycle: